Rashad Vaughn

-Rashad DeAndre Vaughn (born August 16, 1996) is an American professional basketball player for the Cleveland Charge of the NBA G League.
+Rashad DeAndre Vaughn (born August 16, 1996) is an American professional basketball player.
 He played college basketball for the UNLV Runnin' Rebels.

 High school career

 For the first three years of his high school career, Vaughn attended Robbinsdale Cooper High School in New Hope, Minnesota.
 As a junior in 2012–13, he averaged 28 points and nine rebounds per game.
-For his senior year, he transferred to Findlay Prep in Henderson, Nevada where he averaged 19.9 points and 4.9 assists per game in 2013–14.
+For his senior year, he transferred to Findlay Prep in Henderson, Nevada, where he averaged 19.9 points and 4.9 assists per game in 2013–14.
 He subsequently earned McDonald's All-American honors and Jordan Brand Classic selection.

 College career

 After considering offers from Iowa State, Kansas, Kentucky and North Carolina, Vaughn finally committed to UNLV.
 Vaughn played one season of college basketball for UNLV where he was named the Mountain West Conference Freshman of the Year after averaging 17.8 points and 4.8 rebounds in 23 games.